johnmholmes/LCC_2Servo_10in_16out/README.md

 # LCC_2Servo_10in_16out

+This is tested with the ESP32 Devkit 1 only.

 This is the first node to be released in the beyond the basic series.
 They offer more inputs and outputs via extra i2c pheripherals.
 This node offers the following.
 The sketch is configured to use the SN65HVD230 transciever module for Can bus comminication.

+You will need to have the OpenLCB_Single_Thread library installed for use with the Arduino IDE.
+This is available in the Arduino library manager.

 - 2 servos on pins D32, and D33.
 - 2 Frog realy pins D25 for servo 1 and D26 for servo 2.
 It has been programmed for Active HIGH relays.